 Of late, the updates to the app have been pulling the performance down.
 No matter what the team says (and yes, I do appreciate the devs for developing such a wonderful app), Spotify app does have some issues of its own.

-On most forums and support queries, you’ll be told to delete the app and re-install it as the last resort.
-That’s the usual way but with all the issues cropping up, I’ll just recommend a straight-forward delete + re-install of the app.
+On most forums and support queries, you’ll be told to delete the app and re-install it as a last resort.
+That’s the usual way but with all the issues cropping up, I’ll just recommend a straightforward delete + re-install of the app.

 This means you’ll lose playlists that you didn’t sync through the iPhone but if you manage the stuff from a PC/Mac, you’re safe.
 You can get them back on the Spotify app right after you reinstall it.

-Sometimes the Spotify issue is server sided and user hardly has any role to play.
+Sometimes the Spotify issue is server sided, and the user hardly has any role to play.
 To be sure, try logging out of Spotify and then login back again.
 By doing this, the track lists are refreshed again from the server.
-Check again if you are able to play track(s) on Spotify.
+Check again if you can play the track(s) on Spotify.

 Very rarely, it’s an issue with the quality of your sync/share.
 Tweaking these values to figure out if these are the culprits causing Spotify to stop playing the tracks can be nerve-wracking.
 But you can try changing: